HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 ## Preface

-Many tasks a web application has to perform should usually be sent _asynchronously_ with respect to user input, that is, outside of the request cycle.
+A web application often has to perform tasks _asynchronously_ with respect to user input, that is, outside of the request cycle.

 Typically this includes sending emails, but can also be updating various kinds of counters, tracking, priming cache, scaling uploaded images, and so